swagkarna/BlackForce/README.md

 ## About
 Simple Bruteforce script that attacks PHP hashes

-if you find a hash that been created with password_hash() function this script will try to bruteforce the password
+if you find a hash that been created with password_hash() function this script will try to bruteforce it

 You need a good passwordlist like: